ccalobeto/svelte-superforms/README.md

 # Project
-This project use super forms to send an email for contact
+This project use shadcn superforms and nodemailer to send emails.

-## Steps
+## What i've done
 - Build the form using superforms and shadcn-svelte.
-- Create a helper function to send emails.
+- Use nodemailer to send emails.
-- Catch the fields of the form and pass them to the helper function.
+- The form interacts with the server and is not working in github pages because of static sites.
-- Use secrets for best practices
+- I still can't send mails with nodemailer and gmail.